 If USCIS approves your Advance Parole application, it will be valid for one year.
 Your re-entry still depends on the U.S. Customs and Border Protection (CBP) inspection of your entry.

 How To Apply for Advance Parole for Business Travel

 To get an Advance Parole travel document for business travel, you will need to complete Form I-131, provide evidence of your business travel, and send your completed documents to U.S. Citizenship and Immigration Services (USCIS).

 Step 1: Complete and Sign Form I-131

 When completing the form, make sure to leave extra time for your return in case of any unforeseen travel delays.
 You don't want to miss your deadline for returning, which your Advance Parole approval notice displays.
-If you’re a DACA recipient, you could face an unlawful presence bar from re-entry for up to ten years if you miss your deadline for returning or if CBP turns you away at the port of entry.
-Consider consulting a lawyer or law firm that focuses on immigration law to make sure you can safely return.
+If you’re a DACA recipient, you could face an unlawful presence bar from re-entry for up to 10 years if you miss your deadline for returning or if CBP turns you away at the port of entry.
+Consider consulting a lawyer who focuses on immigration law to make sure you can safely return.

 You should include the following documents in your application packet:

-- Photocopy of a government-issued identification document that shows your name, date of birth, and photo.
-This could be your passport, driver’s license, or Employment Authorization Document (EAD).
+Photocopy of a government-issued identification document that shows your name, date of birth, and photo.

-- Evidence explaining your business reasons for traveling.
-Evidence could include a letter from your employer, a business contract, an enrollment letter from business training organizers, registration confirmation for your participation in a business conference, etc.
+Examples: a letter from your employer, a business contract, an enrollment letter from business training organizers, registration confirmation for your participation in a business conference

 You can check which address to submit your application package to on the USCIS website.